openstax/napkin-notes/kevin/160921_biglearnApis/api_usage.md

 SPEs will (initially) be chosen from the appropriate `exercise pool` using the PE algorithm.

+References:
+* request and response [schemas](https://github.com/openstax/napkin-notes/blob/master/kevin/160921_biglearnApis/schemas_assignment_spes.md) for the `assignment` SPE endpoint

 #### Personalized Exercises

-`Biglearn` will keep a constantly-updated set of \PEs on a per-`assignment` basis for any `assignments` that have not yet had them populated.
+`Biglearn` will keep a constantly-updated set of PEs on a per-`assignment` basis for any `assignments` that have not yet had them populated.